 Major Historical Earthquakes

-• 1906 San Francisco Earthquake (M 7.8): Ruptured the northern segment from San Juan Bautista to Cape Mendocino.
-It caused an estimated 3,000 deaths, mostly from fire.
-The event revolutionized seismology and led to the formulation of the elastic rebound theory.
+• 1906 San Francisco Earthquake (Magnitude 7.8): The most famous rupture of the northern segment, this quake caused extensive destruction and an estimated 3,000 deaths, primarily due to the fires that followed.
+It revolutionized seismology and led to the development of the elastic rebound theory.

 How Scientists Monitor the Fault

-Despite these tools, predicting the exact time and place of the next big earthquake remains impossible.
-The best scientists can offer is a probability statement: there is a roughly 60–70% chance of a magnitude 6.7 or larger earthquake in the San Francisco Bay Area over the next 30 years, and a similar probability in Southern California.
-This is not panic—it's a call to prepare.
+Despite these advanced tools, predicting the exact time and place of the next big earthquake remains impossible.
+Instead, scientists provide probability estimates.
+For example, there is roughly a 60–70% chance of a magnitude 6.7 or larger earthquake occurring in the San Francisco Bay Area within the next 30 years, with a similar probability in Southern California.
+This information emphasizes preparedness rather than panic.

 The Gap Between Fiction and Reality